 16 “Sweet Sixteen” Birthday Party Ideas

-- Start collecting olive branches for a Sweet 16 Toga Party.
-Cater Greek food, hire someone to teach traditional Greek dances, and have chairs nearby to lift the birthday girl up in the air!!
-If you have the resources, you could really set a Grecian backdrop by renting columns and decorating them with greenery.
+- Toga Party.
+Celebrate the birthday girl with a blast to the Grecian past.
+Cater Greek food, hire someone to teach traditional Greek dances, and have chairs nearby to lift the birthday girl up in the air!
+If you have the resources, you could create a Grecian backdrop by renting columns and decorating them with greenery.
 Top it off by showing the beloved movie, My Big Fat Greek Wedding.

-- If It Isn’t NEON, It Shouldn’t BE ON” !!
-Neon is BACK, and glow-in-the-dark makes for loads of fun.
-Give these glowstick bracelets to guests when they arrive so that the guests are part of the decor!
+- Glow-in-the-Dark.
+Hand out glow sticks to guests when they arrive so that they become a part of the decor.
 The bracelets also serve as fun party favors.
 Grab some black butcher paper and neon paint, and let your guests create a graffiti wall.
 Nothing beats a glow-in-the-dark dance party, so crank up the music and let them glow crazy.
-An added twist to this theme would be to take your party to an intense game of laser tag and then return to home base for food and fellowship!
+An added twist would be to take your party to an intense game of laser tag and then return to home base for food and fellowship!

 - Disco Party.
-Have guests rock their big hair, bell bottoms and teasing comb for this awesome 80’s Disco Party.
-Turn on the rotating disco globe light and play the top 80’s dance tunes to rock the night away!
-Give prizes for best dressed and best dancer, and pass out huge hair combs for guests to tuck into their back pockets.
-Tacky fun at its best!
+Have guests rock their big hair, bell bottoms and platform shoes so they can boogie on down to your “Soul Train.”
+Hang a disco globe light, play 70’s and 80’s dance tunes, and rock the night away!
+Give prizes for the best-dressed and best dancer, and pass out huge hair combs for guests to tuck into their back pockets.

 Sweet 16 Birthday Gift Ideas

-Addendum: For a peek inside my daughters’ party, you can read my blog post, Sweet 16 Birthday Party–“Western Hoedown.”
+You can read about my twins’ party in Sweet 16 Birthday Party–“Western Hoedown.”